CeramicSkate0/ShoeStoreInventorySystem/README.md

 ShoeStoreInventorySystem
 ========================
-Developed as a part of a project to replace a existing system.
-This is to be hosted internally and run on a web server.
+Developed as a part of a project to replace a existing system for a shoe store in Georgia.
+This is to be hosted internally.
 It is a Inventory management system and PO System.
 Interacts with a MySQL DB backend.
-IT IS CURRENTLY NOT COMPLETED
+IT IS CURRENTLY ALPHA
 Inventory Management/Purchase Order System